 These “reviewers” have no clue what they’re talking about.
 They’ve put in little to no work to learn what alkaline ionized water is or what alkaline water machines do.

-In comes AWMS, your #1 free resource for honest alkaline water machine reviews.
-I’m a Clemson grad and have spent much of the past year researching the health benefits of alkaline ionized water and water ionizers.
+In comes AWMS, your #1 resource for honest alkaline water machine reviews.
+I’m a Clemson grad and have spent much of the past year researching the benefits of alkaline water and water ionizers.
 I like to think that the many, many hours I’ve put into learning my craft has granted me more knowledge than you’ll find most elsewhere.

 Today, I’m going to share with you my 100% unbiased Kangen Water machine review.
 I promise it’s the only Kangen Water review you’ll ever need.